Alzenau: History

 The condominium lasted until the Counts of Hanau died out in 1736.
 The Archbishop of Mainz then took over the free court as its only surviving lord, but in 1740 had to cede the Amt of Somborn to the Landgraves of Hesse-Kassel, who were the heirs to the County of Hanau, after a fierce legal battle.
 What was thereafter left of the free court was incorporated as the Amt of Alzenau into the Archbishopric of Mainz.
 The Wheel of Mainz in the town's arms still recalls this time today.

 The Reichsdeputationshauptschluss of 1803 awarded the Amt of Alzenau to the Landgrave of Hesse-Darmstadt.
 In 1816, the Grand Duchy of Hesse ceded the Amt to the Kingdom of Bavaria, and Alzenau has since remained Bavarian.

 In 1862, Alzenau was raised to district seat.
-With the building of the Kahlgrundbahn railway, the community – and thereby the whole Kahlgrund (the countryside along the river Kahl) – was linked to the railway network as of 1898.
+With the building of the Kahlgrundbahn railway, the municipality – and thereby the whole Kahlgrund (the countryside along the river Kahl) – was linked to the railway network as of 1898.
 In 1951, Alzenau was granted town rights by the Free State of Bavaria.

 In the course of municipal reform, the old Alzenau and Aschaffenburg districts were merged in 1972.
-The communities of Albstadt, Kälberau and Wasserlos were amalgamated.
-In the end, Alzenau took its current shape when the market community of Hörstein and the community of Michelbach were amalgamated in 1975.
+The municipalities of Albstadt, Kälberau and Wasserlos were amalgamated.
+In the end, Alzenau took its current shape when the market municipality of Hörstein and the municipality of Michelbach were amalgamated in 1975.